Moderate Deviations in Cycle Count: Upper bound

-The main observation is that in the regime we are interested in (namely, eigenvalues or singular values of order $\omega(\sqrt n)$), the probability of large eigenvalues can be controlled by a union bound over the potential eigenvectors.
+The main observation is that in the regime we are interested in (namely, eigenvalues or singular values of order $\omega(\sqrt n)$), the probability of large eigenvalues can be controlled by a union bound over the potential eigenvectors; a similar observation was also used in~\cite{BhattacharyaGanguly20}.

 Let $\calM_k$ be the set of $n \times n$ matrices with rank at most $k$ and Frobenius norm at most 1.
 Let $\calM_k^+ \subset \calM_k$ consist of those matrices that are symmetric and positive semidefinite.